The Importance of Specifying Commercial Grade Furniture

 We all have done it in our homes and are often drawn to the ease and budget of online shopping outlets like Wayfair and Overstock.
 Catalog vignettes inspire us and direct us to a harmonious palette and arrangement.

-Selecting furniture and finishes for public spaces, ranging from institutional environments to hospitality spaces like hotels and restaurants, requires more that just a great visual.
+Selecting furniture and finishes for public spaces, ranging from institutional environments to hospitality spaces like hotels and restaurants, requires more than just a great visual.
 Stringent codes for furnishings and finishes are enforced for commercial spaces in order to protect the health, safety, and welfare of the public.

 I wasn’t thinking about those criteria when my oldest and youngest sons were in college and lived on campus with their football friends.
 This on-campus “house” was a fraternity-style building where many people lived and numerous parties took place until the fire.